Echsecutor/beyond-did-web/README.md

 ## DID Web with attached validation

-During the Rebooting Web of Trust event we also tried to find a way to make the did documents verifiable without breaking the actual schema of a valid did:web document like `did:webplus` is doing.
+During the Rebooting Web of Trust event we also tried to find a way to make the DID documents verifiable without breaking the actual schema of a valid did:web document like `did:webplus` is doing.
 Another requirement was to just use technologies that have already a high adoption.